GeoCat/REST-Flask-boostrap/README.md

         return jsonify(number=number, string=string)
 ```

-Looking into the class `Query` and its `get()` method, we see
+Looking into the class [Query](resources/v1/query.py) and its `get()` method, we see
 two input arguments defined: **number** and **string**.

-`number` will be validated for values between -1.0 and 1.0 while `string` has to be `"dog"` or `"cat"`.
+`number` will be validated for values between `-1.0` and `1.0` while `string` has to be `"dog"` or `"cat"`.

 The decorator `@use_kwargs` on the `get()` method is from package Webargs.

 # OpenAPI Flasgger

 OpenAPI is an open specification for describing, consuming and generating contents for
-REST-based web services, for more information:([link](https://github.com/OAI/OpenAPI-Specification)).
+REST-based web services,
+for more information see the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification).

+[Swagger](https://swagger.io/) is an implementation of the OpenAPI.

+[Flasgger](https://github.com/rochacbruno/flasgger) is an OpenAPI/Swagger implementation for Flask.

-Normally we have tools like Postman for testing REST endpoints, since it is simple to make
+Normally we have tools like `Postman` for testing REST endpoints, since it is simple to make
 an HTTP call from your browser.
+But when running Swagger (and thus Flasgger),
-But when run swagger we have a dedicated website for
-testing and documenting the API automagically.
+we have a dedicated website for testing and documenting the API automagically.
-For example for argument validation, and with default data and auto-generated documentation.
+With argument validation, default test-data and auto-generated documentation.

 Your REST needs to be described as a YAML (`.yml`) document,
 for each endpoint we define a YAML file.
 These are here located in the folder: `/resources/v1/swagger`